 The United Nations (UN) was born in the immediate aftermath of the Second World War, on 24 October 1945.
 Its stated aim is saving ‘succeeding generations from the scourge of war, which twice in our lifetime has brought untold sorrow to mankind’.
 One of the UN’s tools for achieving this objective is the deployment of international sanctions.

 Former Secretary General of the United Nations, Kofi Annan, noted in a report that sanctions are considered ‘a necessary middle ground between war and words’.
-It was for similar reasons that sanctions were incorporated into the Charter of the United Nations (the UN Charter) as a method to combat any threat to the peace or act of aggression, as determined by the UN Security Council (the Security Council).
+It was for similar reasons that the power to require countries to impose sanctions was incorporated into the Charter of the United Nations (the UN Charter) as a method to combat any threat to the peace or act of aggression, as determined by the UN Security Council (the Security Council).

 It is widely believed that the drafters of the UN Charter learned the importance of establishing effective sanctions provisions from the League of Nations’ inability to counter aggressive actions, such as Japan’s expansionist invasion of Manchuria in 1931 and Italy’s aggression against Ethiopia from 1935 to 1936.

 In a broad sense, the aims of UN sanctions can be categorised as follows:

 - to coerce a regime to change its conduct;

 - to limit access to specific resources; and

 In practice, UN sanctions have largely been preventative in nature.